24th May 2020

 It’s as if the pause button has been pushed on our remote controls and life has been put on hold.
 We have all been told to stay at home, except for a daily walk, run or cycle; work from home, as far as possible; keep our distance.
 How important it is to follow this advice.

 We can all play our part.
-We thank God for the 500,000 who have volunteered to assist the NHS in this crisis.
+We thank God for the many, many people who have volunteered to assist the NHS in this crisis.

 As you have no doubt heard, we have been requested by our bishops to close our churches.
 This means, as we have started to do, is to share our worship differently.
 On the Hempnall Group website there are thoughts and prayers to guide us and we are hoping in the future to add a morning and evening prayer so we can share and pray together.